 Naming

 The CP shall provide information on the naming standards used in the certificates.
 Naming conventions used shall be standardized to avoid collisions.
 The Subject name in STI-CA root Certificates shall match the Issuer name as required by RFC 5280 [Ref 11].
-The Issuer name in the STI certificates shall match the Subject name of the Issuing CA certificate.
+The Issuer name in the certificates shall match the Subject name of the Issuing CA certificate.

 Initial Identity Validation